☠️ 30%+ of startups fail due to lack of product-market fit. In this eBook, you'll learn how to avoid it. Only $10 for a limited time.

 No more changing developers every time you start a new project.
 With our full range of development services, no project is too big, too complex, too mobile or too software for us to complete.
 We’re the only web-dev partner you’ll ever need.

 A 5-minute read that's informative, witty and free?
 That's Morning Brew — the daily email that delivers the latest news from Wall Street to Silicon Valley.

 Hi there!
 My name is Amir and I'm the CEO/Co-Founder of Swoop.
-I’m 31 years old and from El Segundo, California.
+I’m from El Segundo, California.
 If you haven’t heard of it, it’s a small town located in Los Angeles and also where A Tribe Called Quest left their wallet.